rperry99/infinite-scroll/readme.md

 This project was for me to learn how to create a website that will continously load photos as you scroll.

+This project is from [Zero to Mastery: Jacascript Web Projects: 20 Projects to Build Your Portfolio](https://academy.zerotomastery.io/p/javascript-projects).
+This is project 2 / 20.

 ## Thoughts

 This is a pretty useful skill to learn I think.
 A lot of websites today use infinite scrolling, or lazy loading, to constantly show new items / elements to a user.
 This eliminates the need for pagination and can make browsing easier.